 “WHO Acupuncture: review and analysis of controlled clinical trials

 Acupuncture is often used in treating respiratory disorders.
 Allergic rhinitis is one of the major indications.
 In controlled studies, it has been shown that acupuncture is more effective than antihistamine drugs in the treatment of allergic rhinitis (111–115).
 Acupuncture’s lack of side-effects is a distinct advantage in treating this condition; however, its protective effect against allergen-provoked rhinitis has not been verified (116).”

 How Can Acupuncture Help Hay Fever?

 Chinese Medicine differs from Western Medicine in that it focuses on why your body is reacting the way it is, not just on getting rid of the symptoms.
-When seeing a patient suffering from hay fever I would want to know how the symptoms manifest: do you have breathing difficulties; does your nose run; is your throat itchy; do your eyes itch, etc. Your answers to these questions will enable me to diagnose the underlying cause of your hay fever, help you build some resistance and help calm your symptoms.
+When using acupuncture to treat a patient suffering from hay fever I would want to know how the symptoms manifest.
+I would ask do you have breathing difficulties?
+Does your nose run?
+Is your throat itchy?
+Do your eyes itch?
+Your answers to these questions will enable me to diagnose the underlying cause of your hay fever, help you build some resistance and help calm your symptoms.

 In Chinese Medicine terms hay fever is generally seen as an attack on the Lung channel.
 The Lung is the Yin organ (as in Yin and Yang) most open to the elements as it has a direct connection to the outside via the throat.
 Thus it is the most likely of the Yin organs to suffer invasions from pathogens, which is why coughs and colds are so predominant.
 There is also likely to be an underlying imbalance in the Kidney and Liver meridians.
 For a patient with an acute attack of hay fever I would use points on the body to calm the symptoms he or she is presenting with.